nam4dev/apy-rest2front/README.md

 Apy REST2Front is a small project to automate frontend CRUD views application based on REST API schemas.
 It tries to implement a generic data binding upon a REST API system to Web MMI.
-Authentication is managed only for Oauth2 protocol, others shall be implemented.
+Authentication is managed only for Oauth2 protocol, others shall be implemented :).

 For now, only [`python-eve`][eve] REST API framework has been integrated.
 For UI components (data representation & bindings), [`AngularJs`][angular] is used.